ivan-ristovic/the-godfather/Documentation/Parts/Currency.md

 ### chicken top
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*View the list of strongest chickens.*
+*View the list of strongest chickens in the current guild.*

 **Aliases:**
 `best, strongest`